 Defense Activity for Nontraditional Education Support, or DANTES, is a Department of Defense-funded program that helps current and prior service members reach their educational goals.
 DANTES provides monetary support to individuals who want to take college entrance exams or earn college credit by taking subject tests.
-Some DANTES funding may be available to members of the reserves or dependents of current service members.
+Some DANTES funding may be available to members of Reserve units or dependents of current service members.
 DANTES also encourages service members to consider a teaching career and will help them attain it after their service commitment is complete.

 Troops to Teachers (TTT) is a DANTES-managed program that is overseen and funded by both the U.S. Department of Education and the Department of Defense.
 It helps service members who are beginning to transition out of the military find positions as primary or secondary teachers for their second careers.
 The TTT program does not certify service members.
 Instead, it provides counseling services to help service members find the necessary requirements for each state and enroll in certification programs.

 - Eligibility: All service members who are exiting or have exited the military honorably and are interested in becoming K–12 teachers are eligible for this program.
 Service members who want to teach high-needs subjects (math, science, special education, or foreign languages) may have good luck finding employment.
 However, TTT will provide services for service members interested in any subject matter.

 - Funding: To receive funding, service members must have already retired from active duty or have less than one year remaining on their active duty commitment, or have been medically discharged due to a service-related disability.
 Individuals may be required to serve at least three years in the Reserves following their separation from active duty.